 Healthy Lunch Ideas for Work – Make at Home

 If you’ve been reading my blog for any length of time, you know I am big on Sunday Meal Prep days.
 That means that I try to cook in large batches for the week.
 In particular, I am pretty big on prepping for my lunch throughout the week.
-Since I am on the road in sales, I don’t want to be tempted by the numerous lunch options that I cater to customers or hitting a drive thru when I don’t have a customer lunch.
+Since I am on the road for work, I don’t want to be tempted by the numerous lunch options at fast food or chain restaurants.
 There are simply too many temptations if you don’t plan.

 My favorite to-go lunch to prep on the weekends are our Clean Egg Muffins.
 They are portable, don’t need to be reheated (but they taste much better when heated), and are packed with protein.
 Plus you can load them with veggies to ensure you get your veggie intake during the day.